otrv4/otrv4/otrv4.md

 simultaneously logged in with the same peer identifier, make sure to identify the other participant by its device-specific identifier and not only the peer identifier (for example, using XMPP full JID instead of bare JID).
-Doing so allows establishing an OTR channel at the same time with multiple devices from the other participant at the cost of managing exposure of this to the message client (for example, XMPP clients can decide to reply only to the device you have more recently received a message from).
+Doing so allows establishing multiple OTR channels at the same time with multiple devices from the other participant.
+This can cost that the client manages this exposure (for example, XMPP clients can decide to reply only to the device you have more recently received a message from).

 ## Forging Transcripts